Menu

 Occupation

-Some careers are considered more high-risk than others.
-As such, these jobs are usually charged a higher monthly premium.
+Some careers are considered more high-risk than others, and people in these jobs are usually charged a higher monthly premium.

 Such occupations include: